Creating a new Contract model

 Trakti supports several types of variables that can be combined, connected and composed.

-For example, you can add a text type variable to collect the name of the counter party and make it mandatory since it should be a required field and negotiable since the value has to be provided by the counter party.
-Instead if you want to add a variable to be populated only by your team you have to unflag the Negotiable variable checkbox.
+For example, you can add a text type variable to collect the name of the counterparty and make it mandatory since it should be a required field and negotiable since the value has to be provided by the counterparty.
+Instead, if you want to add a variable to be populated only by your team you have to unflag the Negotiable variable checkbox.

 Attachment variables can be used to connect other documents as attachments.
 One field for one attachment.